Steinheilig/Banknote_Counter_Jetson/README.md

 - [LEGO Power Functions: Employing the Jetson Nano to Control Motor/Servomotor via PCA9685](https://youtu.be/D2gSvXo0qT8)

 ## LEGO Technic Machine
-In a nutshell, the servomotor is driving a first wheel using a overrunning or freewheel clutch.
+In a nutshell, the servomotor is driving a first wheel using an overrunning or freewheel clutch.
 This first wheel pushes banknotes from a provides stack of notes.
 A first motor drives a second wheel which accelerates notes towards a third and final wheel.
 This wheel (driven by second motor) feeds single notes to a platform where a webcam (Logitec C270) is taking images from the note at the right time.
 A classification model infers the type of bank note based on this input image.
 After the note is classified a conveyor belt is used (third motor) to move the note out of the machine.
 Timing of the motor/servomotor control and the inference is done on the Jetson Nano.
 [Here's a video of final machine in action.](https://youtu.be/MnLnOKctatg)

 ## Training a Banknote Classifier
-The Training.py program is used for training the network.
+The **Training.py** program is used for training the network.
 Either transfer learning (VGG16 base) or training a simple shallow CNN from scratch (5 layers) is implemented.
 Six different classes (5, 10, 20, 50EUR, Background and Counterfeit Money) are defined and more than 500 images for each of the categories are taken und used for training.
 The training data set is recorded under various lighting conditions, different backgrounds, angles and distances using the [camera capture tool](https://github.com/dusty-nv/jetson-inference/blob/master/docs/pytorch-collect.md) provided by the NVIDIA AI hello world tools. <br>
 - **Transfer Learning**<br>